postmanlabs/labs-docs/src/pages/docs/administration/sso/user-sso.md

 Postman will redirect you to the configured SSO provider.
 Enter your SSO details to sign in.

-> The first time you sign in to Postman, you may need to carry out additional steps to set up access to your identity provider account.
+> The first time you sign in to Postman, you may need to carry out extra steps to set up access to your identity provider account.
 Sign in using SSO and follow your provider's steps to connect the account to Postman.

 When you sign in, you will get a confirmation in your browser and you will be redirected back to Postman.

 <img src="https://assets.postman.com/postman-docs/youre-signed-in-confirmation.jpg" width="350px" alt="Signed in confirmation"/>

-> If you're a member of multiple Postman teams with varying authentication methods, you'll be required to sign in to those teams separately.
+> If you're a member of multiple Postman teams with varying authentication methods, you must sign in to those teams separately.
 To do so, select your avatar in the upper-right corner, then select the team to proceed.